LLMs run culture as code. This may have implications for how to make them better.

 While it is true that LLMs operate as statistical predictors —determining the most probable next element in a sequence of tokens— this understanding fails to capture the profound implications of their capabilities.
 More importantly, it fails to explain the mechanism that has produced many unexpected capabilities arising from semantic text prediction.

-Like any computer, an LLM must be programmed with meaningful instructions for it to be useful.
-For ANN-based machines such as transformers, this programming is usually referred to as "training."
+Like any computer, an LLM must be programmed with meaningful instructions to be useful.
+For ANN-based machines such as transformers, this programming is usually called "training."

 For LLMs, programming consists of configuring the transformer machine's parameters, or weights, with a significant subset of written (and often visual) human culture.
 This cultural data, mined from the web and other sources, is transformed into a machine-readable form through the tokenizer.